Privacy-Preserving Distributed Control for a Networked Battery Energy Storage System

 \begin{remark} Under the proposed privacy-preserving control laws, an external eavesdropper with the knowledge of the communication network and all transmitted information (i.e., \( \hat{x}_{{\rm a},i} \), \( \hat{p}_{{\rm a},i} \), \( A \), \( \beta \), and \( \kappa \)) cannot accurately infer the state \( x_i(t) \) or its derivative \( \dot{x}_i(t) \) for any battery unit \( i \), or the average unit state \( x_{\rm a}(t) \).
 As a result, the eavesdropper is also unable to determine either the power delivery \( p_i(t) \) or its average \( p_{\rm a}(t) \) with guaranteed accuracy.

 Although the decomposition mechanism in~\cite{zhang2022privacy} prevents the reconstruction of \( x_i(t) \) and \( \dot{x}_i(t) \), the average unit state \( x_{\rm a}(t) \) can still be inferred.
 Motivated by this observation, the modified decomposition mechanism proposed in this paper enhances privacy by ensuring that the sub-state \( \hat{x}^{\alpha}_{{\rm a},i}(t) \) in~\eqref{eq:15} converges toward \( \eta x_{\rm a}(t) \), instead of $x_{\rm a}(t)$, thereby preventing inference of \( x_{\rm a}(t) \) by the eavesdropper in the absence of the knowledge of $\eta$.
-Similarly, the average desired power estimator in~\eqref{eq:privacy desired power} converges toaward \( \sigma p_{\rm a}(t) \).
-Thus, even with full knowledge of the power allocation law in~\eqref{eq:14}, the eavesdropper, without the knowledge of $\sigma$, cannot infer \( p_{\rm a}(t) \) either. \end{remark}
+Similarly, the average desired power estimator in~\eqref{eq:privacy desired power} converges toward \( \sigma p_{\rm a}(t) \).
+Thus, without the knowledge of $\sigma$, the eavesdropper cannot infer $p_{\rm a}(t)$ either.